ericchase/addon--reload-all-tabs-in-window/README.md

 ## Motive
 ~I have been unable to find an addon similar to the [Reload All Tabs](https://chrome.google.com/webstore/detail/reload-all-tabs/lgpdljdpanfecnpindkbnikegohoobci?hl=en) Chrome extension.~

 I must have skipped over [Tab Reloader](https://addons.mozilla.org/en-US/firefox/addon/tabs-reloader/?src=search) while looking for a similar addon.
 It seems to do exactly what I wanted.

-I wanted a very simple addon that works for the current window only.
+Still, this was a good first addon project, and others may use it as a starting point.

 ## Contribution
 Feel free to fork this project or suggest enhancements.